DivyankaRai/Real_Time_Count_App/README.md

    - Block or unblock players from logging in.
 2. **Monitor Player Activity**:
    - See the live list of active players.
-   - Monitor banana click counts in real time.
+   - Monitor banana click counts in real-time.

 ### Player Features
 1. **Banana Clicking**:
    - Players can log in and click a "Banana" button to increase their click count.
 2. **Real-Time Rankings**:
-   - View a leaderboard showing all players sorted by their banana click count in real time.
+   - View a leaderboard showing all players sorted by their banana click count in real-time.

 ---